030/releasesoftwaremoreoften.com/index.md

 # Release Software More Often

+## 2020-05-09 BCBSN

+I created the Bitbucket Cloud Build Status Notifier ([BCBSN](https://github.com/030/bcbsn)) to ensure that a build status can be sent to Bitbucket Cloud if a Jenkins Multi branch pipeline is run for the first time.
+Initially I found a bug, left a comment and tried to fix it, but after spending more than 10 hours it turned out that it was quicker to create a simple tool.

 ## 2020-05-04: N3DR

 Over a year ago, I created a tool called Nexus3 Disaster Recovery ([N3DR](https://n3dr.releasesoftwaremoreoften.com/)).
 The reason was that I had to migrate the on-premise